neondatabase/website/content/docs/guides/neon-private-access.md

 ## Prerequisites

 - Ensure that your **client application is deployed on AWS** in the same region as the Neon database you plan to connect to.
-As of now all Neon production regions in AWS are supported.
+The Private Access feature is available in all [Neon-supported AWS regions](/docs/introduction/regions#aws-regions).
 Your private access client application and Neon database must reside in one of these regions.
 - You will need to add a [VPC endpoint](https://docs.aws.amazon.com/vpc/latest/privatelink/concepts.html#concepts-vpc-endpoints) to the AWS Virtual Private Cloud ([VPC](https://docs.aws.amazon.com/vpc/latest/userguide/what-is-amazon-vpc.html)) where your client application is deployed.
 The steps are outlined below.

 ## Configuration steps